 - Use language which triggers deep emotional reactions like fear or hate.

 The group leader or speaker then uses peer pressure to solidify the action.
-The topics that work best are those the drive emotions which are the home of extremist ideologies.
+The topics that work best are those that drive emotions.
+Unfortunately, these are often are extremist ideologies.
 This keeps people from questioning the desired agenda or direction of the group.